ankurk91/google-chat-electron/README.md

 ```
 sudo apt install ~/path/to/google-chat-electron-xxx-amd64.deb
 ```
-* Relaunch the app if already running
+* Relaunch the app if running already.

 ### Uninstall
 * Quit from app if running